Localization with non-Hermitian off-diagonal disorder: Scaling Analysis

-In order to get a rough idea for $W_c$, we look at how the $W^*$ value for each system size scales as a function of $L$ and by doing a fitting in Fig.~\ref{Localization Length}(b) we get $W^*\propto L^{-1/\nu}$ with $\nu=0.63(3)$ and this indicates that in the thermodynamic limit $W^*\equiv W_c\to 0$.
-Also to get an idea of how the ground state localization length $\xi_g^*$ near $W^*$ depends on $L$, we do a fitting of $\xi_g^*$ as a function of $L$ in Fig.~\ref{Localization Length}(c) which shows: $\xi_g^*\propto L$ near $W^*$ suggesting that $\mu=-1$.
-Making use of this knowledge, we acquire the fine-tuned values of the parameters $W_c$ and $\nu$ through cost function minimization by choosing $Q=\xi_g /L$ in Eq.~\ref{Cost_Function}, which suggests $\nu=0.63(1)$, and $W_c\to0$.
+{In order to get a rough idea for $W_c$, we look at how the $W^*$ value for each system size scales as a function of $L$ and by doing a fitting in Fig.~\ref{Localization Length}(b) we get $W^*\propto L^{-1/\nu}$ with $\nu=0.63(3)$ and this indicates that in the thermodynamic limit $W^*\equiv W_c\to 0$.
+Also, to get an idea of how the ground state localization length $\xi_g^*$ near $W^*$ depends on $L$, we do a fitting of $\xi_g^*$ as a function of $L$ in Fig.~\ref{Localization Length}(c), which shows: $\xi_g^*\propto L$ near $W^*$, suggesting that $\mu=-1$.
+Making use of this knowledge, we acquire the fine-tuned values of the parameters $W_c$ and $\nu$ through cost function minimization (see appendix) by choosing $Q=\xi_g /L$, which suggests $\nu=0.63(1)$, and $W_c\to0$.
 We present the corresponding collapse plot in Fig.~\ref{Localization Length}(d).
-Thus the scaling exponent $\nu$ has a slightly different value in comparison to the pure Anderson localization, for which $\nu$ is known to be $2/3$.
+We have noticed that if we use system sizes $L=100, 200, 500, 750, \text{and}\, 1000$ instead, we get $\nu=0.65(1)$.
+Looking at this trend, we infer that for even larger system sizes, this $\nu$ value will take up the known $2/3$ value for the 1D Anderson localization and thus this model belongs to the same universality class as the Anderson model.}

 Moreover, the nature of the crossover can be unveiled via finite-size scaling analysis of other suitable quantities, such as inverse participation ratio (IPR), or the average energy splitting between two consecutive levels, $\Delta E$.
 The inverse participation ratio (IPR) of any eigenstate is defined as,